500 Kendall Street, Cambridge, MA

 We're back with another indoor pop-up (woot woot)!
 In colloboration with BioMed Realty, we are popping-up at 500 Kendall Street in Kendall Square.
 We have all the past pop-up favorites and many new fun additions.
 There are tons of events, free coffee and tea, and space to hang out.
 Be sure to come visit us!

 We popped-up at the Allston Village Street Fair with a space to chill, bounce, and have a conversation.

 We popped-up at Fluff Festival for a day of bouncing off all the Fluff on our trampolines and relaxing in a chair while you slip into your food coma.

 Ames Street, Cambridge, MA

-With support from the Cambridge Arts Council, we're making our much-anticipated (by us, at least) return to PARK(ing) Day in Cambridge this year with trampolines, a place to sit, and more!
-Catch us on Ames Street by Kendall Square.
+With support from the Cambridge Arts Council, we made our much-anticipated (by us, at least) return to PARK(ing) Day in Cambridge wth trampolines, a place to sit, and more!

-In colloboration with the Cambridge Arts Council, we poped-up at two evening outdoor movie nights, providing a place to jump, play a game, color, and spend time with family.
+In colloboration with the Cambridge Arts Council, we popped-up at two evening outdoor movie nights, providing a place to jump, play a game, color, and spend time with family.